tools200ms/mpy_init/README.md

 ### Project assumptions:

-0. **Cross-platform** – `mpy_init` inherits MicroPython's cross-platform nature, ensuring compatibility with all UNIX systems.
+1. **Cross-platform** – `mpy_init` inherits MicroPython's cross-platform nature, ensuring compatibility with all UNIX systems.

-1. **Target-based** – `mpy_init` implements a current, target-based system initialization approach, similar to what is used in SystemD.
+2. **Target-based** – `mpy_init` implements a current, target-based system initialization approach, similar to what is used in SystemD.

-2. **In between OpenRC and SystemD** – `mpy_init` goes beyond the traditional scope of classic init systems like OpenRC and SysVinit.
+3. **In between OpenRC and SystemD** – `mpy_init` goes beyond the traditional scope of classic init systems like OpenRC and SysVinit.
 In addition to service initialization and control, it also manages:

     a. **Time** – ensures OS runs with a correct time.

     b. **Network** – ensures applications are capable of communication (necessary also for time synchronization).

      c. **Periodic tasks** – provides cron functionality.

-3. **Environment detection** - `myp_init` shall test if it is launched on bear-metal or in containerized environment.
-It affects a launch process (that is much simpler in the second case).
+     d. **SSD trimming** – Ensure partitions located on flash storage are mounted with a TRIM option, and/or periodic trims are enabled.
+3. **Parallel boot** – boot services in parallel (if no dependency bound).

 We believe that the above scope defines a good balance in what a modern init system should do, what not.

 ## Advantages

-OS running MicroPython based Init system would bring following advantages:
+OS running MicroPython based Init system would bring the following advantages:

-1. **Performance** - having MicroPython's VM already loaded makes scripts (compiled to bytecodes) to be run fast – VM is 'ready' at any time.
+1. **Performance** - having MicroPython's VM already loaded makes scripts (compiled to bytecodes) to be run fast.
 Moreover, MicroPython is light-weight and optimized for resource-poor devices.
 Therefore, even in the case of running it on slow hardware, it should be a suitable solution.

 2. **Security through simplification** - shell scripts can be replaced by Python code that is easier to read and audit.